External Scholarship and Fellowship Opportunities

 The L’Oréal USA For Women In Science fellowship program will award five post‐doctoral women scientists in the United States this year with grants of up to $60,000 each.
 Applicants are welcome from a variety of fields, including the life and physical/material sciences, technology (including computer science), engineering, and mathematics.

 The application and more information on the L’Oréal USA For Women in Science program can be found at www.lorealusa.com/forwomeninscience.
-Applications are due on Friday, March 20, 2015.
+Applications are generally due in March.

 The Hertz Foundation – Freedom to Innovate